-I am a Senior Lecturer in Archaeology and Associate Director for eLearning and Teaching Innovation (SALC) at the University of Manchester.
+I am a Senior Lecturer in Archaeology (from 1st August 2021, Professor of Archaeology and Pedagogy) and Associate Director for eLearning and Teaching Innovation (SALC) at the University of Manchester.
 My research focuses on both contemporary archaeological practice, and the British Mesolithic.
 In the former, questions of pedagogy, training, equality and diversity are a central concern, in the latter my research examines the intersection between material culture, landscape and identity.
 In both areas, my research is informed by New Materialism and Posthuman Feminism.

 I am co-director of the multi-period Ardnamurchan Transitions Project (2006 to present), and I also co-directed the Western Pennines Mesolithic Project (2017) and the Whitworth Park Community Archaeology and History Project (2010-2014).
 I am Founder and Chair of the Chartered Institute for Archaeologists Equality and Diversity Group, author (with Dr Karina Croucher) of Assembling Archaeology: Teaching, Practice and Research (OUP, 2020), and one of the editors of Reconsidering Archaeological Fieldwork (Springer, 2012).
 I have also worked for the Higher Education Academy’s Subject Centre for History, Classics and Archaeology, where I researched the role of fieldwork in the undergraduate degree and in graduate employability.